 Changes To Eye Screening Advice From The British Veterinary Association (BVA) / KC

 Pectinate ligament dysplasia (PLD for short, also known as goniodysgenesis) is a condition that may lead to glaucoma.
-You may remember reading an article last year about this.

-In the light of that research the BVA have now reviewed the advice on how often dogs should have a gonioscopy test which assesses your dogs' eyes for evidence of PLD .
+In the light of research, the BVA have reviewed the advice on how often dogs should have a gonioscopy test which assesses your dogs' eyes for evidence of PLD .
 The reason for this is that ophthalmologists now know that there may be changes over time in these structures (and also in the drainage angle of the eye).
 Previously it was thought this did not happen, hence the test was only done once-in-a-lifetime.
 The recommendation is now to test once every three years.

 We do not know how many dogs will go on to develop glaucoma, but we do know that glaucoma is a painful and blinding condition.
 The Flatcoated Retriever Club of Scotland support the BVA/KC recommendation to screen dogs every three years in the future.